Your Need-to-Know Guide

 Colombia’s history is as intriguing as its current culture is charming.
 In pre-colonial times, Colombia was settled by the Tayronas and the Muiscas, small communities of people who were known for their abundance of fine South American gold.

 When the Spaniards arrived in the region, they were captivated by the incredible wealth of the indigenous people and their story of the city of gold, El Dorado.
-The Spanish conquest and colonization of present-day Colombia lasted until 1819, when the revolutionary leader Simón Bolívar helped gain the country’s independence.
+The Spanish conquest and colonization of present-day Colombia lasted until 1819 when the revolutionary leader Simón Bolívar helped gain the country’s independence.

 Today, Colombian culture is still strongly influenced by its history as a Spanish colony.
 Colonial architecture, cobbled roads, and whitewashed or brightly painted buildings invite visitors to explore the past.
 While over two hundred indigenous languages are preserved throughout the country, Castilian Spanish is the official language of Colombia.
-The colorful traditional clothing and richly spiced cuisine also carries some Spanish influence.
+The colorful traditional clothing and richly spiced cuisine also carry some Spanish influence.

 Colombian people tend to be very open, friendly, and generous.
 They enjoy close relationships with friends and give generous gifts on many occasions.
 The family-centric culture thrives on traditional music, such as Champeta, vibrant festivals, and delicious cuisine.
 The people are welcoming to tourists and enjoy sharing their language and rich cultural heritage with visitors!